befflus/reactnd-project-myreads-starter/README.md

 To get started right away:

-Be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

 * install all project dependencies with `npm install`
 * start the development server with `npm start`